Sophyia7/resume-ai-assistant/README.md

 ## Environment Variables

-- `GOOGLE_API_KEY`: Your Google API key for accessing the Gemini model
+- `GEMINI_API_KEY`: Your Google API key for accessing the Gemini model

 ## Dependencies